geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 # ...
 ```

-We also need to create a the referenced file geodata/urls.py as:
+We also need to create the referenced file geodata/urls.py as:

 ```python
 # geodata/urls.py